kevinkk525/pysmartnode/README.md

     * networking:       wifi and mqtt handling
     * utils:            base classes, helping functions, decorators and wrappers.
 May be helpful in some custom components.
 Example: asyncio Event class
         * component:                basic component classes
-        * subscriptionHandlers:     used in mqtt library to manage subscriptions.
-Different implementations with different strengths and weaknesses.
-Shortly described in [mqtt.py](./pysmartnode/networking/mqtt.py)
         * wrappers:                 wrappers for all sorts of things

 ## 7. Project Flowchart

 I'd like to provide a small flowchart which makes it easier to understand how this project works and which file is called when.
 It shows which modules are imported by which files first (as some are imported in different files of course) in a temporal flow.
 Only the most important modules are shown, not util modules.
-(Not up to date to version >5.0.0 yet)

 ![flowchart](./file_flowchart.jpg)